plforacle/mysql-ai-chatbot-rag/build-chatbot/build-chatbot.md

 Starting with a basic interface, you will progressively enhance your application to include:

 1. A responsive dark-mode UI with customizable styling
-2. Multiline text input capabilities
+2. Multi line text input capabilities
 3. Integration with OpenAI's API powerful language models
 4. Conversation memory to maintain context between messages
 5. Markdown parsing and code syntax highlighting